orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 [SINCE Orbeon Forms 4.8]

-The format of the instance data follows the Orbeon Forms 4.0.0 format by default.
+The format of the data follows the Orbeon Forms 4.0.0 format by default.
 You can change this behavior to `POST` data in the latest internal format by specifying the `data-format-version=edge` request parameter.
 This is useful if you obtained the data from, for example, a [`send()` action](/form-runner/advanced/buttons-and-processes/actions-form-runner.md#send) using `data-format-version = "edge"`.

 Use the authorization mechanism for services (see [Authorization of pages and services](/xml-platform/controller/authorization-of-pages-and-services.md)) to enable submitting initial instances to the new page:

-* Your external application must provide credentials (e.g. BASIC authorization, a secret token, etc.) when `POST`ing to Form Runner.
+- Your external application must provide credentials (e.g. BASIC authorization, a secret token, etc.) when `POST`ing to Form Runner.
-* Your authorizer service must validate those credentials.
+-Your authorizer service must validate those credentials.

 [SINCE Orbeon Forms 2017.1]